 Get a good quality spray bottle and mix up a sugar water solution of one part sugar to one part room temperature water.
 Set the sprayer nozzle to mist and gently spray the bees lightly as needed.

-A frame holder is especially handy, although not a necessity.
+A frame perch or holder is especially handy, although not a necessity.
 We use ours at every check to help keep the first few frames that we remove safe and off to the side while we complete the rest of the hive inspection.

 It simply hooks onto the side of the hive box once you remove the lid and the frames will hang on it.
 The frame holder can accommodate three frames, which gives you plenty of room in the hive box to push the remaining frames out of your way as you lift each one.